Business

 Music

-This unit introduces you to the fundamental principles of music and sound production through a mix of theory and practice.
-You will gain an understanding of sound recording, sound production and live sound reinforcement while developing listening skills essential for music and sound production.
-The unit prepares you for later music production and creation units.
+This introductory unit introduces you to the fundamental principles of music and sound production through a mix of theory and practice.
+You will gain an understanding of sound recording, audio processing and editing, and live sound reinforcement while developing listening skills essential for music and sound production.
+The unit prepares you for later music production and recording studio-based units.
 Understanding how to capture and manipulate sound in live and recorded domains are core skills for anyone involved in making music or in any associated creative practice that involves the use of audio.
 You will develop a critical and practical understanding of the physical properties of sound, how it is perceived, and how it is recorded and processed to produce a final musical outcome.
+Sustainability concepts related to music production, including gender inclusivity, cultural awareness, and responsible technology use, will be introduced.

 Visual arts